ULB-Darmstadt/shacl-form/README.md

 data-values-subject | Subject (IRI or blank node id) for generated data.
 If not set, a blank node with a new UUID is created.
 If `data-values` or `data-values-url` is set, this id is used to find the root node in the data graph.
 When exactly one `dcterms:conformsTo` statement exists in the loaded data graph, its subject is used automatically.
 For the selected subject, a `dcterms:conformsTo` object that is a known `sh:NodeShape` is used as the root shape before falling back to `rdf:type` / `sh:targetClass` data-values-namespace | RDF namespace used when generating new RDF subjects.
-Default is empty, which yields blank nodes data-values-graph | If set, serialization creates a named graph with this IRI data-language | Language for `langString` values (e.g. in `sh:name` or `rdfs:label`).
+Default is empty, which yields blank nodes data-values-graph | If set, serialization creates a named graph with this IRI data-preserve-unmapped-values | If set, `toRDF()` overlays the current form values onto the complete original values dataset instead of returning only SHACL-managed values.
+Removed form values are replaced, unrelated triples and named graphs are retained, and blank-node subgraphs orphaned by an edit are removed data-language | Language for `langString` values (e.g. in `sh:name` or `rdfs:label`).
 Default is [`navigator.language`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language) with fallback to [`navigator.languages`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/languages) data-loading | Text displayed while the component initializes.
 Default is `"Loading..."` data-ignore-owl-imports | By default, `owl:imports` URLs are fetched and merged into the shapes graph.
 Set this attribute to disable that behavior